hucancode/hucancode/src/posts/oni-training-2023.md

 #### ✨ Reality Stone

 Reality means fate in our culture.
 It takes great effort to go against the heaven and change my fate.
-It is easy to understand that making such changes in 1 year is difficult.
-This year I will narrow down my target to:
+One can easily know that making such changes in 1 year is difficult.
+So this year I will narrow down my target to:

 - Learn System Design
 - If at all possible, I would like to work on the game I always wanted to